Debunking Socialist Damage Control on Venezuela

 Chavez decided to nationalize the nation’s oil industry, and the nation’s largest firm, PDVSA, comes as Exhibit A in the follies of socialism.
 In protest of Chavez during 2002-2003, workers went on strike with the goal of forcing a new election.
 In response, Chavez firing half of PDVSA’s workforce, 20,000 workers in total.
 Opposition was strongest among top management, 80% of which were fired (which also included engineers, and the firm’s research arm).

 Replacing those employees with others equally knowledgeable about the oil industry proved impossible – and were replaced by political allies of Chavez.
-In fact, it was company policy during Chavez’ reign that only his supported would be hired – regardless of competency.
+In fact, it was company policy during Chavez’ reign that only his supporters would be hired – regardless of competency.
 While PDVSA produced 3 million barrels of oil a day before being taken over, they now average only 2 million a day.

 But here’s where things get truly incredible.
 This is despite the fact that PDVSA has since seen their workforce explode from the pre-nationalization 40,000 employees to an incredible 150,000 employees today.
 Yet despite that massive increase in employment, the decline in barrel per day production has declined in percentage terms by what the nation saw during the 2002-2003 worker strikes.
 In other words, 20,000 striking (competent) workers caused as much damage to PDVSA’s production as the hiring of an additional 130,000 socialist workers.
 The workforce is up almost fourfold, yet production is down a third.